opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/swr_domain_v2.md

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

-* `name` - See Argument Reference above.

-* `creater_id` - Username ID of the domain creator.
+* `creator_id` - Username ID of the domain creator.

 * `creator_name` - Username of the domain creator.